Toronto's Historical Plaques

 Allward also had a studio in France which was within walking distance of the Vimy Ridge Memorial.
 Allward was mentor to Emanuel Hahn, who was mentor to Elizabeth Bradford Holbrook who mentored Christian Cardell Corbet.
 An impressive artistic lineage!

 > Posted April 24, 2009

 Where was Allward's studio in Toronto?

-As I am sure has been pointed out.
-E. Hahn was Allward's assistant NOT teacher, nor did he ever study in London or Paris.
-He had a studio in London (Maida Vale) while working in the Vimy memorial.
+As I am sure has been pointed out, E. Hahn was Allward's assistant NOT teacher, nor did he ever study in London or Paris.
+He had a studio in London (Maida Vale) while working on the Vimy memorial.